FAANG/dcc-documentation/docs/sample/biosamples_submission.md

 4. After successful submission you will get you results in a table, also browser will start automatic **submission results** download.
 If it won't happen please use **"Download submission results"** button.
-It's really important to save this file in safe place for further reference
+It's really important to save this file in a safe place for further reference
 ![Screenshot](../img/submission_results.png)